eluinstra/ebms-admin/ebms-core/properties.md

 # azure.keyvault.client.secret=
 ```

-### Kafka
+### Apache Kafka

 (since [v2.18.2]({{ site.baseurl }}/ebms-core/release.html#ebms-core-2182jar))
-The Kafka implementation is currently integrated as provided by Cap Gemini.
+The Apache Kafka implementation is currently integrated as provided by Cap Gemini.
 It allows for the delivery task to be triggered on a Kafka topic..
 The topic name is currently fixed `DELIVERY_TASK`

 ```properties